 "This is a different approach to a calculation of the costs of diabetes," said Robert E. Ratner, M.D., chief scientific and medical officer at the American Diabetes Association, in a press release.
 "A better way of doing it is to note that in 2012 in the U.S., we actually had $176 billion in direct medical costs treating people with diabetes.
 This is up 40 percent in five years."

 Better care is not helping

-Ratner said although complications from diabetes have been decreasing with efforts to educate patients about better blood sugar control, the surge of a new Type 2 diabetes cases offset any positive gains in this area.
+Ratner said although complications from diabetes have been decreasing with efforts to educate patients about better blood sugar control, the surge of new type 2 diabetes cases offsets any positive gains in this area.